conniech/staticweb/README.md

 # staticweb
-# This is a readme test
+# This is a readme test on auto trigger build